U.S. Route 66: Before the U.S. Highway System

 In 1857, Lt.
-Edward Fitzgerald Beale, a naval officer in the service of the U.S. Army Corps of Topographical Engineers, was ordered by the War Department to build a government-funded wagon road along the 35th Parallel.
-His secondary orders were to test the feasibility of the use of camels as pack animals in the southwestern desert.
-This road became part of US 66.
+Edward Fitzgerald Beale of the U.S. Army Corps of Topographical Engineers was directed by the United States Department of War to construct a wagon road along the 35th parallel.
+The route, later known as Beale's Wagon Road, was intended to improve transportation across the southwestern United States and included experiments with the use of camels as pack animals.
+Portions of this route were later incorporated into alignments of US 66.